 |Excellent user base||Moderate user base|

 |No integration with CNC apart from saving file as .dxf||Dedicated module for computer aided manufacturing|

 |Subscription based Licence||Term based licence|

 |Licence price is very cheap||Too costly for individuals|

 By now it is evident that there is a huge difference between AutoCAD vs Solidworks.
 Both serves all together a different market and comparing both would not give a clear picture.
 Both softwares are the best at their respective field.
 Now it depends on you from which field you are belongs to.

-If you are into civil engineering or architectural engineering then AutoCAD will be the tool that you should learn but for Mechanical Engineering its a must to learn SolidWorks.
+If you are into civil engineering or architectural engineering then AutoCAD will be the tool that you should learn but for Mechanical Engineering its a must learn SolidWorks.

-I hope this article about AutoCAD vs Solidworks could help you to take a decision about which software you should prefer depending on your domain.
+I hope this article about AutoCAD vs Solidworks could help you to make a decision about which software you should prefer depending on your domain.
 If you have any question please do let me know in the comment section.